 If you ventured south of downtown Miami just a century ago, you would have found a wilderness instead of skyscrapers, beachside homes and boutiques.
-Dating back to 1919, Coconut Grove is the oldest established neighborhood in Miami.
-Its origins actually date back to 1873, but 1919 is when it incorporated under the name “Coconut Grove”, and started earning a name as a family friendly attraction in Florida.
+Miami was once a Dating back to 1919, Coconut Grove is the oldest established neighborhood in Miami.
+Its origins actually date back to 1873, but 1919 is when it incorporated under the name “Coconut Grove” and started earning a name as a family friendly attraction in Florida.
 This enclave once attracted adventurers and sailors looking for a tranquil reprieve.
 It's also welcomed artists, authors and inventors alike including Tennessee Williams, Robert Frost and Alexander Graham Bell.

 The Eastern boundary treats visitors to sparkling views of Biscayne Bay.
 And though Coconut Grove lies in the midst of modern Miami, its atmosphere dates back to an earlier time.
 Coconut Grove is home to antique shops, boutiques, sidewalk cafes, and a view of sailboats in the Bay.
 Its warm water breeze lures tourists and locals alike with a place to relax and unwind.

 There's always plenty for people to do on a family vacation to Coconut Grove.
 Those who are “born to shop” can snoop in-and-out of boutiques.
 For those who want to relax, there is sailing or simply sitting by the bay enjoying a delicious meal.
 Coconut Grove is also a great place for a relaxing weekend getaway, or maybe a family reunion.
 You'll find plenty of places to chat and shop, or can head out on the water for a day of sailing.
 In the evening, the group can enjoy one of the many iconic restaurants like the Peruvian 33 Kitchen.